OfficeDev/office-js-docs-pr/docs/outlook/outlook-on-send-addins.md

 The on-send feature currently has the following limitations.

 - **Append-on-send** feature &ndash; If you call [item.body.AppendOnSendAsync](/javascript/api/outlook/office.body?view=outlook-js-1.9&preserve-view=true#outlook-office-body-appendonsendasync-member(1)) in the on-send handler, an error is returned.
 - **AppSource** &ndash; You can't publish Outlook add-ins that use the on-send feature to [AppSource](https://appsource.microsoft.com) as they will fail AppSource validation.
 Add-ins that use the on-send feature should be deployed by administrators.
+If you want the option to publish your add-in to AppSource, consider using Smart Alerts instead, which is a newer version of the on-send feature.
+To learn more about Smart Alerts and how to deploy these add-ins, see [Use Smart Alerts and the OnMessageSend and OnAppointmentSend events in your Outlook add-in](smart-alerts-onmessagesend-walkthrough.md) and [AppSource listing options for your event-based Outlook add-in](autolaunch-store-options.md).

   > [!IMPORTANT]
   > When running `npm run validate` to [validate your add-in's manifest](../testing/troubleshoot-manifest.md), you'll receive the error, "Mailbox add-in containing ItemSend event is invalid.
 Mailbox add-in manifest contains ItemSend event in VersionOverrides which is not allowed."
 This message appears because add-ins that use the `ItemSend` event, which is required for this version of the on-send feature, can't be published to AppSource.
 You'll still be able to sideload and run your add-in, provided that no other validation errors are found.